U.S. Citizens Tax Implications when earning income in Costa Rica

 3. Tax Implications of Foreign Spouse

 Whether to claim a non-citizen spouse to your tax return depends on your spouse’s residency status.
 Is your spouse a resident alien or a non-resident alien?

-If your non-citizen spouse qualifies either of these tests, he/she can be a resident alien:
+If your non-citizen spouse qualifies for either of these tests, he/she can be a resident alien:

 - Green Test: If your non-citizen spouse has a green card (the federal government’s authorization to live and work in the United States permanently).